a472w679/ballot-drop-box/README.md

-# Douglas County Ballot Drop Box Scanner
+# Ballot Drop Box Scanner
-A system that scans and tracks envelopes deposited in ballot drop boxes using an IMb scanner and Raspberry Pi.
+A system that scans, tracks, and stores information of ballot envelopes that are deposited in ballot drop boxes.

 ## Setup
 1) Make a virtual env in the project root directory
 ```
-python3 -m venv .venv
+python -m venv .venv
 ```
 2) Activate it
 3) Install Django
 ```
-pip install django
+pip install Django
 ```

-4) Go to the first `dropbox` directory
-5) run `python3 manage.py runserver`
+4) Enter the first `dropbox` directory and run `python3 manage.py runserver`
-6) copy the localhost url into your browser
+5) copy the localhost url into your browser

-## Dev Notes
+## FAQ
-### Where the actual web app is
+### Where is the web app?
 `./dropbox/envelopeimb`

-html stuff is in `./dropbox/envelopeimb/templates`
+Html stuff is in `./dropbox/envelopeimb/templates`

-### Where the Schema is
+### Where is the Database/Schema?
 `./dropbox/envelopeimb/models.py`

-### Where Rasberry Pi related code goes
+### Where is the rasberry pi/barcode scanning code?
 `./dropbox/imbscanner/`